fshostme/docs/docs/create-screenshots.md

 ## Create screenshots

-In some cases it is necessary to send screenshots to the support.
+In some cases, it is necessary to send screenshots to the support.
 For this to be possible, the screenshot(s) must be shared via a link.
-This link can be a link to an own cloud or to a "web uploader", also called web screenshot tools.
+This link can be a link to an own cloud or to a "web uploader", also called a web screenshot tool.

-If your own cloud or the web screenshot tool does not offer a function to create a screenshot directly, it can usually be created on the PC with simple tools.
+If your cloud or the web screenshot tool does not offer a function to create a screenshot directly, it can usually be created on the PC with simple tools.
 Under Windows, it is sufficient to use the tool "Snipping Tool".
-With this tool, a screenshot can be saved locally, this can then be uploaded.
+With this tool, a screenshot can be saved locally, which can then be uploaded.
 Under Linux, the usually already installed tool "Screenshots" or other tools such as "FlameShot" can be used to create local screenshots, which can then be uploaded.